TBD54566975/web5-rs/docs/API_DESIGN.md

 ```

 > [!NOTE]
-> Polymorphic base class definitions may have a `CONSTRUCTOR` to indicate assumptions of encapsulation for implementations; given a target language does not support constructor's on the polymorphic base class, then the feature can be disregarded.
+> Polymorphic base class definitions may have a `CONSTRUCTOR` to indicate assumptions of encapsulation for implementations; given a target language does not support constructor's on the polymorphic base class, then the feature can be disregarded but must be implemented in the implementation of the polymorphic base class.

 ### Class